-Hailing from Canberra, violinist Donica Tran is currently in her first year of training at the Australian National Academy of Music (ANAM) under the tutelage of Dr Robin Wilson.
-She completed her Bachelor of Music at the Queensland Conservatorium Griffith University (QCGU) with Michele Walsh, where she was the recipient of several major awards and scholarships including the Joyce Campbell Lloyd Scholarship, QCGU International Travel Bursary, Audition Bursary, Vada Jefferies Bach Prize, and the Griffith Award for Academic Excellence.
+Violinist Donica Tran is in her third year of training at ANAM under the tutelage of Sophie Rowell.
+She completed her Bachelor of Music at the Queensland Conservatorium Griffith University (QCGU) with Michele Walsh, where she was the recipient of several major awards and scholarships including the prestigious Ena Williams Award, Joyce Campbell Lloyd Scholarship, QCGU International Travel Bursary, Vada Jefferies Bach Prize, and the Griffith Award for Academic Excellence.

 A passionate chamber musician, Donica is a founding member of the prize-winning Artamidae Quartet, who were selected to appear in the 2023 ANAM Quartetthaus Season in Melbourne, as well as the Peninsula Summer Music Festival and Bendigo Chamber Music Festival.
 Donica was also a member of the Australian Festival of Chamber Music’s Winterschool Professional Development Ensemble and has been invited to perform as a Young Artist in the Brisbane Music Festival and Canberra International Music Festival.